 - To keep the cost low it adds market incentive to over produce in farms and make sure farms only produce raw material most suitable for food processing industry.
 (John Hopkins Bloomberg School of Public Health, 2015)

-- A food item loses its nutrition every time it’s processed, heated, reheated sometimes by as large as 70% (B-12 for milk for e.g.) .(USDA, 2007), the artificial “value added” nutraceuticals are highly controversial in scientific community.(Paul Malik, 2007)
+- A food item loses its nutrition every time it’s processed, heated, reheated sometimes by as large as 70% (B-12 for milk for e.g.).(USDA, 2007), the artificial “value added” nutraceuticals are highly controversial in the scientific community.(Paul Malik, 2007)

 - Food enzymes are deactivated to increase shelf life, leading to strain on human gut digesting food.